insight-platform/Savant/README.md

 ## Why We Developed Savant

 We developed Savant give computer vision and video analytics engineers a ready-to-use stack for building real-life computer vision applications working at the edge and in the data center.
-Unlike commonly used computer vision frameworks like PyTorch, TensorFlow, OpenVINO/DlStreamer, and DeepStream, Savant provides users with not only inference and image manipulation tools but also advanced architecture for building distributed edge/datacenter computer vision applications communicating over the network.
+Unlike other computer vision frameworks like PyTorch, TensorFlow, OpenVINO/DlStreamer, and DeepStream, Savant provides users with not only inference and image manipulation tools but also advanced architecture for building distributed edge/datacenter computer vision applications communicating over the network.
 Thus, Savant users focus on computer vision but do not reinvent the wheel, when